Jay Bothroyd: Muangthong United

 On 8 January 2014, Bothroyd ended a six-month period of free agency by signing a two-year contract with Muangthong United of the Thai Premier League.
 He made his competitive debut the following month, playing the full match as Muangthong lost to Buriram United in the Kor Royal Cup.
 His first goal for the club came on 8 February 2014, in a 2014 AFC Champions League qualifying match against Hà Nội T&T.

 Júbilo Iwata

 In February 2015, Bothroyd signed for J2 League club Júbilo Iwata.
 He scored two goals on his debut in a 3–1 win against Giravanz Kitakyushu.
 In the 2015 season, he was the top scorer in the J2 League.
 This aided his team to achieve promotion to Japan's top league, the J1 League.

 Hokkaido Consadole Sapporo

 In July 2017, Bothroyd signed for J1 League club Hokkaido Consadole Sapporo.
-On August 2019, he scored a hat-trick in a 8–0 win over Shimizu S-Pulse.
+In August 2019, he scored a hat-trick in a 8–0 win over Shimizu S-Pulse.